mbabynames search ✿

 Justice Grant

-Meaning: Justice = "noble and strong", Grant = "great".
+Meaning: Justice = "fairness", Grant = "great".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Grant (1 syllable) provides a firm close after the longer Justice.

 Justice Pearl